TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 # Aegisub-Scripts
 My automation scripts for Aegisub.
-You're probably here for AegisubChain, but there are also some other useful scripts for editing and timing in here.
+In my opinion, the coolest thing here is AegisubChain, but I also have some other useful scripts for editing and timing.

 - [Aegisub-Scripts](#aegisub-scripts)
   - [Guides](#guides)